 How it all starts A well-known, government-owned, five-star hotel in Beijing owns an associated marketing company called High Jewel Marketing.
 With branches in six cities including the capital, it has both a retail division, which sells jewellery and handicrafts to foreign tourists at high prices, and a wholesale division selling export-quality clothing and high-quality home appliances.
 One of the marketing company’s senior managers was formerly a high Communist

 A concept often employed in ‘Group’ or ‘Multi Party’ negotiations to achieve consensus or agreement.
-As the term implies, a decision or agreement is reached after having been voted upon and decided in favour by a majority of the parties present at the negotiating table
+As the term implies, a decision or agreement is reached after having been voted upon and decided in favor by a majority of the parties present at the negotiating table

 8 Effective Negotiation Training Skills